fastify/fastify-swagger/README.md

 }
 ```

-And this in a OpenAPI v3 schema's `paths`:
+And this in an OpenAPI v3 schema's `paths`:

 ```json
 {